Can Diabetics Eat Barley? A Complete Guide to This Nutrient-Packed Grain

 • Works well for baking breads, muffins, or pancakes.

-How to Incorporate Barley into Your Meals
+How to Work It Into Your Meals

 1. Breakfast Ideas